Complete source code and samples:

 - Other optional (but quite useful) libraries that will unlock some important features of OpenMD: Open Babel, Qhull, FFTW, Doxygen

-- Some of the utility scripts depend on Python and Perl.
-These interpreters are common installations on most flavors of Unix and macOS.
+- Some of the utility scripts depend on Python.
+This interpreter is a common installation on most flavors of Unix and macOS.

 Building OpenMD